 Family Overnight and Three Day Adventures

-Three Day Adventures June 4th - September 3rd
+Family Three Day Adventures June 2nd - September 22nd

 The North Island Kayak Overnight Sea Kayaking Wildlife Adventure focuses on the North East of Vancouver Island near Telegraph Cove.
 We paddle Johnstone Strait and the narrow tidal passages around Hanson island in search of marine wildlife in its natural environment.
 A unique kayak tour led by our experienced, qualified guides using top quality equipment, optimized for wildlife viewing and a safe, fun experience.